openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

   ..
 NOTE::

-     This feature is for collectd-gnocchi and collectd_ceilometer.
+     This feature is for collectd-gnocchi

-* In your collectd-{ceilometer,gnocchi}-plugin.conf file add in the following lines at the end of the <Module> section.
+* In your collectd-{gnocchi}-plugin.conf file add in the following lines at the end of the <Module> section.
 Edit the line to include the name of of your chosen meter and its new units.